Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

   * Create some test files and folders on the newly mapped Z: drive.

 * From *jumplinux1*, verify SMB connectivity to Azure Files private endpoint (PaaS)
-  * Run the following commands from a bash shell to verify access to the test files and folders you created from *jumpwin1*:
+  * Execute the following commands Bash to verify access to the test files and folders you created from *jumpwin1*:

     ```bash
     # Note: replace stxxxxxxxxxxxxx with the name of your storage account